kakato10/vkusotiiki-bg/first_installation_guide.md

 ```sh
 $ vagrant up
 ```
- - WAIT (do something else for about 30-60min).
+ - WAIT (do something else for about 30 - 60min depends on the machine and network signal).
 Last command will create a new virtual machine without GUI and will install all needed packages inside of it
  - After all finished, enter in the terminal /  command line:
 ```sh
 $ vagrant ssh